RyanMahutga/hChaMPs_Model/README.md

 **The files contained herein are the original work of Ryan Mahutga (Ph.D.
 Candidate, Biomedical Engineering, University of Minnesota, Minneapolis, MN, USA).
 Copyright (C) Ryan Mahutga, 2020.**

-Referencing this model:
+Referencing this model: \n
-If using or adapting this model please cite [].
+If using or adapting this model please cite [Kupfer, M, et al. 2020 "In situ expansion, differentiation and electromechanical coupling of human cardiac muscle in a 3D bioprinted, chambered organoid".
+Circ.
+Res].